MITLibraries/solenoid/docs/README.md

 __If you find that the API integration is behaving unexpectedly__, first check to see that the version exposed by the endpoint is the version you expect, keeping in mind that the version number of the endpoint need not correspond to the version number actually in use.
 You may have to contact customer service to verify.

 __If you get 502 (Bad Gateway) errors__, check with Symplectic customer service to be sure your IPs are whitelisted in their firewall.

-### In solenoid

-* Set an environment variable, `DJANGO_ELEMENTS_ENDPOINT`, matching the API URL you noted earlier.
-  * If the endpoint is the dev instance https://pubdata-dev.mit.edu:8091/secure-api/v5.5/, you can skip this step.
-* Set an environment variable, `DJANGO_ELEMENTS_PASSWORD`, with the API user password you noted earlier.
-* Set an environment variable `DJANGO_ELEMENTS_USER` with the username of your API user.
-  * If the username is 'solenoid', you can skip this step.

-### With Sympletic customer service

-Notwithstanding the fact that you are using basic auth and you have whitelisted your IP(s), have customer service make a hole in the server's firewall for your IP(s) - you'll need all 3 to authenticate.